 The noise and close proximity of drones can disturb wildlife.
-When viewing marine mammals from the air using a drone: (1) Maintain a 1,000-foot minimum horizontal distance and do not fly directly over marine mammals; and (2) avoid vehicle maneuvers around marine mammals (on land or in the water), as these actions may alter animal behavior.
-Know and follow all local regulations.
+When viewing marine mammals from the air using a drone: (1) maintain a 1,000-foot minimum altitude within a 0.5 nautical mile (approx. 3,000 ft radius) of a marine mammal; and (2) avoid flight maneuvers around marine mammals (on land or in the water), as these actions may cause stress or alter animal behavior.
+Know and follow all local regulations - in Canada it's the law.